ujrav/ECE408/README.md

 image = readBMP("Images/<name>.bmp", width, height);
 ~~~

-Our program is only designed to read BMP images.
-You can run the image tests already provided in the Images folder
+Our program is only capable of reading BMP images at the moment.
+You can run the image tests already provided in
-or you can create your own.
+the Images folder or you can create your own.
 Directions on creating usable test images are found below.
-Please limit the image size
+Please
-to no more than 1000x1000.
+limit the image size to no more than 1000x1000.

 Hit R7 or Click on Build > Build Solution and wait for it to compile.
 (There will be some warnings about the RapidXML file).